-You can download our Real Estate Business Plan Template (including a full, customizable financial model) to your computer here.
+You can download our Transitional Housing Business Plan Template (including a full, customizable financial model) to your computer here.

 Demographic Profile of Target Market

-[Company Name] will serve the residents and businesses operating in [company location].
+[Company Name] will serve the residents of [company location].

 The precise demographics of the town in which our business is based are as follows:

 |Income $50,000 to $74,999||11.16%||6.00%|